Welcome to the new Probabilistic Publishing Web Site!

 Project One

 In 1998, David Skinner asked us if we would be interested in publishing a second edition of his book, Introduction to Decision Analysis.
 He had published the first version himself, but was working on a significantly enhanced second edition.
-We thought about it and decided to go forward.
+This was the start of our publishing company.
 The editing process was time consuming for this project, mostly because of our inexperience.
 We did the graphics with several different programs, which was a mistake.
-Jean Schroeder from Sheridan Books was very patient with us going through the offset printing process, and we've (mostly) been working with Jean ever since.
+Jean Schroeder from Sheridan Books was very patient with us going through the offset printing process, and we worked with Jean until she retired.
 The second edition was released in April, 1999.
 At that time there was no digital short run available, so we had a couple of thousand copies printed via offset printing.
 We found quite a few things to correct with that first printing.
 The book itself, however, proved to be useful and sold well.
+John Lynn from Dupont provided many of the corrections.

 Project Two

-Our second project was a second edition of Bob Winkler's An Introduciton to Bayesian Inference and Decision.
-This was a more difficult project, as the text was longer than David's book, the subject material more challenging to understand, and we decided to use Framemaker instead of Pagemaker.
+Our second project was a second edition of Bob Winkler's classic: An Introduciton to Bayesian Inference and Decision.
+This was a more difficult project, as the text was longer than David's book, the subject material more challenging to understand, and we used Framemaker instead of Pagemaker.
 We used Illustrator to do the graphics and learned how to make the graphics more consistent throughout the text.
 We did the first printing of this book with two internal colors, which was very attractive.
 Unfortunately I got some of the colors in the graphics mixed up and even though our proof copy was correct, some of the graphics in Chapter 4 did not come out correctly.
-We also included a CD with this book - our logic was that it would be easier to include some of the distributions contained in the appendices of the first edition via Excel than many printed pages.
+We also included a CD with this book, but later decided to provide a link for downloading the material on the CD.

 The second printing of this book could be considered a separate project, as we went from two interior colors to one, redrew many of the graphics, and developed a new cover.